Delhi Public School, Jammu: Academics

 The school follows the Central Board of Secondary Education system offering education from pre-nursery to class XII.
 It employs a four-cycle test assessment pattern for classes I to VIII, issuing detailed report cards with subject grades.

 The school consistently secures top rankings, notably being acknowledged as the leading CBSE School in Jammu city.
 In September 2018, it received the Excellence in School Leadership and Leaders – Pillars in Education award in the North Schools CBSE category at the North Educator's Summit & Merit Awards in New Delhi.
-It received the 'Best in Academic Excellence' Award for ICT implementation and Sports Education from Brainfeed for the academic years 2018-2019 and 2019-2020.
+It received the 'Best in Academic Excellence' Award for ICT implementation and Sports Education from Brainfeed for the academic years 2018-2019 and 2019–2020.

-In December 2018, it received the International School Award and British Council accreditation for the academic session 2017-18, spanning from 2018 to 2021.
+In December 2018, it received the International School Award and British Council accreditation for the academic session 2017–18, spanning from 2018 to 2021.
 The school's nomination in 2019 for India's Top 50 Prestigious Jury Awards resulted in it receiving the 'Great Legacy in Education (K-12)' award at the Maharashtra Educators Summit-2019 in Mumbai.

-In 2021, it's students achieved a Guinness World Record for the 'Most People Assembling Sundial Kit' during the 6th Indian International Science Festival.
+In 2021, its students achieved a Guinness World Record for the 'Most People Assembling Sundial Kit' during the 6th Indian International Science Festival.
 The event was organized virtually by the Ministry of Science and Technology, Ministry of Earth Science, and Vijnana Bharati.